w3f/Grants-Program/applications/citadel.md

 **Team Code Repos**

+From our side, we are ready to make the part associated specifically with Polkadot fully open-source.
 Accesses will be given to the Polkadot team directly upon request.

 ### **Team LinkedIn/GitHub Profiles**